lucapodo/llm4vis-index/README.md

 ## LLM4VIS index contents
 The LLM4VIS (Language Models for Visualizations) index serves as a comprehensive guide to resources, tools, research papers, models, frameworks, datasets, benchmarks, and guidance relevant to the intersection of language and visual information systems.
 Below is an overview of each dimension covered in the index.
 - **🔧 Tools**: This section comprises essential resources like Python libraries and tools necessary to implement an effective LLM4VIS approach.
-- **📝 Research Paper**: This section compiles academic papers exploring large language models applied to the data visualization field.
+- **📝 Applications**: This section compiles academic papers exploring large language models applied to the data visualization field.
 It aslo categorizes each research paper based on the wide task they want to achive.
 In details the types are:
      - Dataset2Vis: These approaches entail fully automated pipelines that generate visualizations solely based on the input dataset.
      - Text2DataAnalysis: Encompassing tasks beyond visualization alone, this category includes papers covering data manipulation and transformation alongside visualization.
      - Text2Vis: Papers falling into this category take a dataset and a user query as input, yielding a visualization output in the form of an image or a defined grammar (e.g., Vega-Lite).
      - Text2CodeAsVis: This category comprises papers where the input consists of a dataset and a user query, resulting in a visualization output in the form of code (e.g., Python).
 - **🤖 Models**: This section contains all the models fine-tuned on the LLM4VIS tasks
-- **🛠️ Framework**: This section contains all the works focused on developing the LLM4VIS framework
+- **🛠️ Frameworks**: This section contains all the works focused on developing the LLM4VIS framework
-- **📦 Dataset**: This section contains a comprehensive list of all the datasets, categorized based on their task (e.g., captioning, nl2vis, ...)
+- **📦 Benchmarks**: This section contains a comprehensive list of all the datasets, categorized based on their task (e.g., captioning, nl2vis, ...)
-- **📋 Benchmark and Guidance**: This section contains all the research papers that provide guidelines or benchmarks for the other researchers.
+- **📋 Evaluations and Survives**: This section contains all the research papers that provide evaluations or benchmarks for the other researchers.
 - **🧐 User Expectations**: This section presents research papers exploring user expectations regarding interacting with LLM-based (or more generally, ML-chatbot) systems.

 ### 🔧 Tools